-13Another natural question is whether the unavoidably noisy nature of the optical character recognition used to extract text from the DPPI catalogs might be interfering with these results.
-Although the best available commercial
+17Another natural question is whether the unavoidably noisy nature of the optical character recognition used to

 6 Were secrecy orders effective at preventing disclosure?

 Whether or not the consequences of the secrecy order program on invention were understood at the time, the original intent behind the policy was to prevent the disclosure of subject matter which might be "detrimental to the public safety or defense," as stated in the text of P.L.
 700 and secrecy order notification letters (Appendix B).
 Other security measures were also in place during the war, including the traditional security classification for government and government-funded activities.
 But the question remains: as part of the broader security apparatus, were secrecy orders effective at keeping sensitive new technology out of the public's view?